SachkoMaxim/maze-project/README.md

     * On phone:

-        Swipe your finger where you want to direct the player (knight).
+        Swipe your finger where you want to direct the player (spartan).

     * On computer, laptop:

-        Use W, A, S, D buttons to move the player (knight):
+        Use W, A, S, D buttons to move the player (spartan):

         * **W** - move the player to the up;
         * **A** - move the player to the left;